The chaotic scenes during the Black Friday sales last week was a fine example of unadulterated capitalism, writes Dilly Hussain.

 One would think that the era of slavery was an embarrassing chapter in the history books of the “civilised West”, but the Black Friday sales was a testimony that psychological slavery over material possessions was very much alive in Britain and the US.
 The retailers being the “slave owners” in this case and the goods on sale being the prize; subconscious slaves of capitalism lost all sense of rationality when they saw “50% OFF!” and “BUY ONE GET ONE FREE!” signs on merchandises.

 Origin of Black Friday

-Black Friday is the day after the American national holiday of “Thanksgiving” – a day of appreciation for the harvest of the preceding year.
+Black Friday is the day after the American national holiday of “Thanksgiving” – a day of appreciation for the harvest of the preceding year (to whitewash the slaughter of Native Americans).
 It is celebrated on the fourth Thursday of November in the US and on the second Monday of October in Canada.
 Black Friday in a nutshell, is the beginning of the Christmas shopping season, where retailers open very early and offer promotional sales – sales that usually last throughout the whole “festive period” and after.
 Amazon brought the event into the UK in 2010 and this year most of Britain’s biggest retailers – Currys, Littlewoods, Asda, Argos, John Lewis and Tescos all offered discounts.

 But Black Friday’s origin goes back to 1869 during the first financial crisis in the US, where two speculators – Jay Gould and James Fisk tried to disrupt the gold market on the New York Gold Exchange.